eas-solutions/LeegooBuilderDemoPlugin/README.md

 - \<AssemblyName>
 - \<OutputPath>

-OutputPath should point to `PlugIns` your binaries folder (see above).
+OutputPath should point to `PlugIns` in your binaries folder (see above).
 <br><br>